Skip Navigation

 Paid research internship scheme

 We are dedicated to providing meaningful opportunities for our students, and as testimony to this, we have provided opportunities for our students to take part in a Paid Research Internship Scheme.
+This is a competitive scheme in which our second year undergraduates and first year Masters Conversion students can apply to work as a research assistant on live projects in our department.

-Our Internship Scheme continues to grow and we can offer paid opportunities both to second year undergraduate students as well as our Masters Conversion students.
 As well as our students gaining important research methods and other graduate level skills from this scheme, we also have an impressive track record of having our student’s work published in academic journals.

 Take a look at our research papers published by our students!

-Examples projects included:
+Examples projects include:

 The Sensing Brain